abishekpadaki/airbnb_insights/README.md

 You can install all dependencies above by running `pip3 install -r Code/requirements.txt` Make sure you have pip installed to do this.

+In case you are running this on a Apple MacOS machine, you might run into issues installing lightgbm.

+To fix this follow the below steps:
+1. Make sure homebrew is installed on you Mac
+2. run `brew install gcc`
+3. run brew install CMake`
+4. run brew install lightgbm
+5. Now finally you should be able to run the pip installations without errors.
 # Part 1 - Airbnb Scraper

 `abnb_scraper.py`